5 Lies Christians Believe

 The fact that God does not guarantee everyone a husband or wife, or the truth that some believers will. in fact, die a cruel and horrible death often sits on the back burner when we are reassuring our friends and ourselves that the future will be rosy because, well, we’ve got Jesus.

-By our own misjudgments, we form unrealistic expectations of ourselves and God that can carry us through life and influence our behavior
+Contemplating these statements can often become a foundation for our faith and sideline the somewhat harsh truths and promises of the Bible.
+By our own misjudgments, we form unrealistic expectations of ourselves and God that can carry us through life and influence our behavior.
+Here are five lies Christians believe that don’t come from the Word.

 1. We are invincible